 Can your company be liable to pay Irish corporation tax?
 In some cases, yes.
 Your company becomes liable to Irish corporation tax if it creates something known as a “Permanent Establishment”, known for short as a “PE”.

 A “PE” is an action or activity, the result of which means the company is deemed to have a taxable presence in Ireland.
 There are a range of different things which could lead a company to create a PE.
-For contractors, the most common one is:
+For contractors, the most common two are:

-Typically for first contracts, a PE is not created and it’s quite easy to avoid.
+Typically for initial contracts which are less than 6 months in length, a PE is not created and it’s quite easy to avoid.
 This becomes more difficult on each additional contract or contract renewal.

 If you do create a PE, the company must register for Irish corporation tax and pay corporation tax on it’s Irish profits.
 Irish corporation tax payable is available to be offset against your UK corporation tax liability.
 Because of this and the fact that Irish corporation tax rates are lower than UK corporation tax rates, Irish corporation tax is not ultimately a cost.